Wairewa Fire Brigade captain Julian Davies and his son Sam.

 “It’s important to pass on the message to younger generations about the experiences of the communities during that season, as we can learn from those experiences and they can help prepare for future summers.”

-Author Kylie Miller, who’s Wairewa orchard was burnt out during the fire, said there were so many people who gave so much to the community during that time.
+Author Kylie Miller, whose Wairewa orchard was burnt out during the fire, said there were so many people who gave so much to the community during that time.

-“From the CFA firefighters and volunteers who were out there day-in-day-out for months, police, emergency workers, charities and service organisations, government agencies, and all the generous people and businesses who donated.
+“From the CFA firefighters and volunteers who were out there day-in-day-out for months, police, emergency workers, charities and service organisations, government agencies, and all the generous people and businesses who donated," Kylie said.

 “Many of them had been impacted by fire themselves and their generosity was overwhelming.